Wei-kang-Wang/wkwang-log/_posts/2021-11-29-General Models.md

 *NIPS 2012*

+The model in this paper won the ILSVRC 2012 competition classification task.

 Before AlexNet, the machine learning community mostly concentrated on classical models, including SVM, decision trees, etc. The neural networks had no advantages over these classical models but had less elegant mathematical principles compared to them.
 Thus for supervised learning tasks, such as image classification, the neural network is not a good candidate.
 And many efforts has been put on the unsupervised learning tasks for neural networks, because after all, neural networks have better performances over classical models in this area.
 But the AlexNet shows that even without unsupervised learning, this deep convolutional neural network can have much better result on the ImageNet Classification Task.
 This is a milestone for supervised learning, computer vision, and machine learning.

 **But recently researches show that unsupervised learning still remains much more mysteries and there are many researches on it.
 Yan LeCun even thinks that it's the main future direction for the whole machine learning community in a talk in 2020**